|

 The key aspect here is to record the steps of tests as a sequence, with testers leveraging a user interface to save the steps as a test.
 This type of framework is also known as a record-and-playback framework.
 The linear automation test framework is most suitable for basic testing, for example, with simple websites and smaller or less complex software applications.

-The advantage of linear automation test frameworks is that they’re typically simple to start with, and make it easy to automate the manual testing process.
+The advantage of linear automation test frameworks is that they’re typically simple to start with and make it easy to automate the manual testing process.
 However, linear test automation doesn’t offer the benefits of more complex testing frameworks like scalability and might not work well for end-to-end testing.

-Modular-based Test Framework
+Module-based Test Framework

-With the modular approach, whenever a code change is introduced in the application, testers can simply modify the test script of that specific module and reuse all other test cases.
+With the modular approach, testers can simply modify the test script of that specific module whenever a code change is introduced in the application and reuse all other test cases.
 This leads to reduced test time and test maintenance.

 Library Architecture Test Framework